MadsHolten/opm-qg/readme.md

 ### Methods
 **Calculations**
-* **postCalc()** - Checks for resources that match the pattern, that do not have the inferred property.
+* **postCalc()** - Checks for FoIs that match the pattern, that do not have the inferred property.
 Creates a property with a new URI and a first state containing calculation data + result.
-* **putCalc()** - Checks for resources that match the pattern, that already have the inferred property, but where one or more of the arguments of the latest state have changed since last calculation.
+* **putCalc()** - Checks for FoIs that match the pattern, that already have the inferred property, but where one or more of the arguments of the latest state have changed since last calculation.
 Creates a new state and attaches it to the inferred property.
 * **listOutdated()** - Returns a full list of calculated properties where one or more of the arguments of the expression have changed since last time the calculation was updated.

 **Properties**
-* **postResourceProp()** - Attach a new property to either a specific resource or to all resources matching a specified pattern.
+* **postFoIProp()** - Attach a new property to either a specific FoI or to all FoIs matching a specified pattern.
-* **putResourceProp()** - Update a property of either a specific resource or of all resources matching a specified pattern.
+* **putFoIProp()** - Update a property of either a specific FoI or of all FoIs matching a specified pattern.
-* **getResourceProp()** - Get a specific property of a resource.
+* **getFoIProp()** - Get a specific property of a FoI.
 Use URL Parameter latest=true to return only the latest state.
-* **getResourceProps()** - Get all properties of a resource.
+* **getFoIProps()** - Get all properties of a FoI.
 Use URL Parameter latest=true to return only the latest states.
 * **getProp()** - Get data about a specific property.
 Use URL Parameter latest=true to return only the latest states.
 * **deleteProp()** - Delete a specific property by adding a new state with opm:deleted set to true.
 * **restoreProp()** - Restore a deleted property by reinferring the latest state with a value assigned to it.